facebookresearch/RAM/projects/paragator/README.md

 ### ParaGator Experiments

-We validate training ParaGator in two regimes: competition math and scientific reasoning.
+We validate training our method ParaGator in two regimes: competition math and scientific reasoning.

 We compare ParaGator against a number of baselines.
 For each, we use the same repeated aggregation scaffold, but different training methods:
 (i) the base model only, (ii) no aggregation training, just standard Dr.GRPO training, (iii) offline pass@1 aggregation training, (iv) online pass@1 aggregation training,